HOME PLANT LIST PLANT SEARCH ENGINE

 Main Cities: Punta Arenas, Puerto Natales, Puerto Williams.

-The plant does not tolerate snow, but can tolerate occasional freezing spells of about - 3º C (the typical morning frost of central Chile) Steep slopes facing south.
-Or with a vegetation cover which filters 40 - 80 % of light.
-Deep ravines facing south with additional shadow from trees.
-Or with a very dense vegetation cover which gives 80 - 90 % shadow (for instance, the Valdivian forests) The plant grows in water or it has its roots within a permanent water course.
+USDA Hardiness Zone 9.
+The plant does not tolerate snow, but can tolerate occasional freezing spells of about - 5° C (the typical morning frost of central Chile).
+In shadow.
+Steep slopes facing south or a vegetation cover which filters 40 - 80 % of light.
+In deep shadow.
+Deep ravines facing south with additional shadow from trees, or where there is a very dense vegetation cover which gives 80 - 100 % shadow (for instance, the Valdivian forests) The plant grows in water or it has its roots within a permanent water course.
 This corresponds to marshes, bogs, water courses, lake and river shores.
 Humid areas, with almost constant rainfall.
 Short dry periods are possible (generally not longer than 1 month).

 Coastal areas, 0 - 500 m